 Early Career Resources

 The resources below are designed to provide guidance and opportunities for Early Career School Psychologists—spanning information on certification and licensure, finding jobs, starting a successful career, and so forth.
-In addition, we recommend visiting APA Central’s early career development website.
+In addition, we recommend visiting APA’s early career development website.

 To contact the Division 16 Early Career Workgroup Board, please email D16ECP@gmail.com.